mikarinneoracle/vm-based-virus-scanning-with-terraform/README.md

 ### Questions / Considerations

-- How to update the uvscan data file ?
+- How to update the uvscan data file from Internet ?
 After update create VM image again ?
 Automate somehow ?
-- To destroy the scanning VM env need to use another Event for the target buckets that will then trigger another small function to use the Resource Manager Stack with destroy action after the scanning is completed